Posted on Leave a comment

 Inspiration and Aspirations

-As The Queen’s Plate prepares for release, Smith is focused on the impact of his words, aiming to foster awareness and vigilance among his readers.
+As The Queen that Wears the Crown prepares for release, Smith is focused on the impact of his words, aiming to foster awareness and vigilance among his readers.

 “It’s about enlightening and empowering through narrative,” he states, hopeful that his newest novel will encourage a deeper understanding and proactive engagement with social issues.